apache/pekko-http/docs/src/main/paradox/common/http-model.md

 provided to parse (or render to) Strings or byte arrays.

 @@@ note
-Various parsing and rendering settings are available to tweak in the configuration under `akka.http.client[.parsing]`, `akka.http.server[.parsing]` and `akka.http.host-connection-pool[.client.parsing]`, with defaults for all of these being defined in the `akka.http.parsing` configuration section.
+Various parsing and rendering settings are available to tweak in the configuration under `pekko.http.client[.parsing]`, `pekko.http.server[.parsing]` and `pekko.http.host-connection-pool[.client.parsing]`, with defaults for all of these being defined in the `pekko.http.parsing` configuration section.

-For example, if you want to change a parsing setting for all components, you can set the `akka.http.parsing.illegal-header-warnings = off` value.
-However this setting can be still overridden by the more specific sections, like for example `akka.http.server.parsing.illegal-header-warnings = on`.
+For example, if you want to change a parsing setting for all components, you can set the `pekko.http.parsing.illegal-header-warnings = off` value.
+However this setting can be still overridden by the more specific sections, like for example `pekko.http.server.parsing.illegal-header-warnings = on`.

 In this case both `client` and `host-connection-pool` APIs will see the setting `off`, however the server will see `on`.

-In the case of `akka.http.host-connection-pool.client` settings, they default to settings set in `akka.http.client`, and can override them if needed.
+In the case of `pekko.http.host-connection-pool.client` settings, they default to settings set in `pekko.http.client`, and can override them if needed.
 This is useful, since both `client` and `host-connection-pool` APIs, such as the Client API @scala[`Http().outgoingConnection`]@java[`Http.get(sys).outgoingConnection`] or the Host Connection Pool APIs @scala[`Http().singleRequest`]@java[`Http.get(sys).singleRequest`] or @scala[`Http().superPool`]@java[`Http.get(sys).superPool`], usually need the same settings, however the `server` most likely has a very different set of settings.